romans-weapon/spear-framework/index.md

   .multiTarget //use multitarget instead of target(<type>,<format>)
   .getConnector
  ```
-2. Give the target type in the connector logic while writing to the target as shown in the example below
+2. Give the destination format in the connector logic while writing to the target as shown in the example below
 3. Use the branch api for branching the intermediate df to different targets.

 Below is the diagramatic representation of the branch api and example connector for the same